biocore/qiime/doc/tutorials/working_with_aws.rst

 Starting an EC2 instance
 ========================

+To launch the QIIME EC2 image on the Amazon Cloud you will first need an AWS account.
+Create one on the `AWS`_ site if you don't already have one.
+To get started with using AWS, check out their documentation on the `AWS console`_ page.
+You can load the QIIME EC2 image from the `AWS console`_ by searching for ``qiime1.3.0``, which is the name of the QIIME 1.3.0 EC2 image.

-A `tutorial on starting an EC2 instance can be found here <http://ged.msu.edu/angus/tutorials-2011/creating-an-ec2-instance.html>`_.
-You'll need to know the AMI ID that you want to start, and will need to have an Amazon Web Services account.
-The most recent QIIME AMI ID can be found on the `QIIME blog <http://blog.qiime.org>`_.
-Creating a Amazon Web Services account is covered in the linked tutorial.
+An additional `tutorial on starting an EC2 instance can be found here <http://ged.msu.edu/angus/tutorials-2011/creating-an-ec2-instance.html>`_.

 Connecting to your EC2 instance using ssh